huggingface/optimum-intel/README.md

 # Load the ONNX model hosted locally
 onnx_model = ORTModelForSequenceClassification.from_pretrained(save_dir)

-# Load the PyTorch model hosted in the hub
+# Load the PyTorch model hosted on the hub
 loaded_model_from_hub = INCQuantizedModelForSequenceClassification.from_pretrained(
     "Intel/distilbert-base-uncased-finetuned-sst-2-english-int8-dynamic"
 )